NOAA-PMEL/EDD-LCP_Control/README.md

 # EDD-LCP_Control
 Control PCB &amp; Firmware for Low Cost Profiler.

-This repository is home to the system controller PCB design and firmware for the low-cost profiler project (likely to be renamed).
+This repository is home to the system controller PCB design and firmware for the low-cost profiler project.

+## State of this project
+This project was started but not completed before the embedded engineer left NOAA.
+Parts of the code is working, much is not.
+Proceed at your own risk.